WICG/nav-speculation/README.md

       content="uncredentialed-prerender">
 ```

 As in the last example, based on its heuristics or informed by prerender triggers, the browser can attempt to prerender these linked-to news articles.
 Since they are cross-origin, however, the process is more restricted.
 The initial fetch, as well as any subresource fetches, are performed without credentials.
-If the response that comes back does not have the opt-in, then the result is discarded.
+If the initial response that comes back does not have the opt-in, then the result is discarded (without performing any subresource fetches).

 If the opt-in is present, then the resulting document is loaded into a cross-origin prerendering browsing context.
 Content there is restricted more heavily; not only are disruptive APIs prevented from working, but also storage access is initially not available.
 If the news site intends to personalize itself, e.g. to reflect subscriber status, then it would use code such as the following: